QuantEcon/lecture-python-intro/lectures/business_cycle.md

 We can use `wb.series.info` with parameter `q` to query available data from the World Bank (`imfpy. searches.database_codes()` in `imfpy`)

-For example, GDP growth is a key indicator to show the expension and contraction of level of economic activities.
+For example, GDP growth is a key indicator to show the expansion and contraction of level of economic activities.

 Let's retrive GDP growth data together